getify/You-Dont-Know-JS/async & performance/ch5.md

 The first call to `fooASM(..)` is what sets up our asm.js module with its `heap` allocation.
 The result is a `foo(..)` function we can call as many times as necessary.
 Those `foo(..)` calls should be specially optimized by an asm.js-aware JS engine.
 Importantly, the preceding code is completely standard JS and would run just fine (without special optimization) in a non-asm.js engine.

 Obviously, the nature of restrictions that make asm.js code so optimizable reduces the possible uses for such code significantly. asm.js won't necessarily be a general optimization set for any given JS program.
-Instead, it's intended to provide an optimized way of handling specialized tasks such as intensive math operations (e.g., like those used in graphics processing for games).
+Instead, it's intended to provide an optimized way of handling specialized tasks such as intensive math operations (e.g., those used in graphics processing for games).

 ## Review